Patel4007/Government-workflow-orchestrator/README.md

   # Government Services Workflow Orchestrator

   A scalable workflow orchestration system designed to automate and manage complex government service processes across multiple systems.
-This project focuses on coordinating multi-step operations such as approvals, data validation, and service delivery while ensuring proper sequencing, dependency handling, and real-time monitoring.
+This project focuses on coordinating multi-step operations such as approvals, data validation and service delivery while ensuring dependency handling and real-time monitoring.

   ## Running the code